-The examination of the Integrated Course of Anatomy and Physiology consists of a written examination with 30 multiple choice questions for each of the module of Human Anatomy, Physiology and Histology whose mark is an integral part of the evaluation of the examination of the teaching.
-All the contents in syllabus are subject to evaluation.
-The exam will be considered passed if the student totals a final score of 18/30.
-The knowledge and ability to understand, the ability to apply knowledge and understanding and the autonomy of judgment will be evaluated.
-The grade earned by the student in each module contributes to the final score in proportion to the credits.
-The final grade will be assigned by the Commission, collectively.
+The examination of the teaching of Anatomy and Physiology consists of an examination of the module of Human Anatomy, Physiology and Histology whose marks are an integral part of the evaluation of the examination of the teaching.
+In the context of teaching, the student's grade in each module contributes to the final score proportionally to the credits.

+The knowledge and ability to understand, the ability to apply knowledge and understanding, the autonomy of judgment and the communication skills of the student will weigh in the final score as follows 30%, 30% and 10%, respectively.